Overview of the Privacy Act

 Where an entity breaches an APP, this is ‘an interference with the privacy of an individual’ under section 13(1) of the PA 1988.
 Part V of the PA 1988 gives the Information Commissioner the power to investigate possible interferences with privacy, on the commissioner’s own initiative or in response to a complaint.

-If an entity engages in serious or repeated breaches of the APPs or a registered Privacy Code, the commissioner may apply to the Federal Court or the Federal Circuit Court for an order that the entity pay a civil penalty of up to $1.7 million (for corporations) or up to $340 000 (for individuals).
+If an entity engages in serious or repeated breaches of the APPs or a registered Privacy Code, the commissioner may apply to the Federal Court or to the Federal Circuit and Family Court of Australia for an order that the entity pay a civil penalty of up to $1.7 million (for corporations) or up to $340 000 (for individuals).

-The Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth) requires APP entities to notify the Information Commissioner, and the individuals affected, of any data breach that is likely to result in serious harm to any individuals whose personal information is involved.
+The Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth) amended the PA 1988 to enshrine a mandatory data breach notification scheme.
+Since 22 February 2018, APP entities have been required to notify the Information Commissioner, and the individuals affected, of any data breach that is likely to result in serious harm to any individuals whose personal information is involved.
 The notification to individuals must include recommendations about steps individuals should take to respond to the breach.
-Failure to notify the Information Commissioner of a data breach is Treated by the law as if something is the case, even if that is not the reality.
-For example, children may be deemed to have the same home as their parents, whether they actually live there or not.
-Or a person may be deemed to have given their consent to something if they hear about it and do not object.
-Compare rebuttable. to be an interference with privacy and triggers the Information Commissioner’s existing enforcement powers.
-The scheme commenced on 22 February 2018.
+Failure to notify the Information Commissioner of a data breach is deemed to be an interference with privacy and triggers the Information Commissioner’s existing enforcement powers.

 Recognised external dispute resolution schemes